qyupaww/qyupaww/README.md

 ### About

 I build mobile apps using Flutter, I keep things clean: Clean Architecture, Atomic Design, State Management with BLoC & Cubit, and Dependency Injection with GetIt.
 Not because it's trendy, but because messy code is a pain to maintain and I've seen what happens when you skip the fundamentals.
 And the more I build, the more I realize there's always something new to learn — forever a hungry learner.
-I never settle with my current skills; I'm always evolving.
+I never settle with my current skills, I'm always evolving.

 ---